 Table of contents

 One platform for all your workforce-management needs.
 That's what Rippling promises.
-It’s an HR Information System (HRIS), an IT management solution, and also an accounting software.
-In this post, we’ll be focusing on its IT function.
+It bundles an HR Information System (HRIS), an IT management solution, and accounting software into a single product.
+In this post, we'll focus on its IT function.

 Specifically, we'll explore the true cost of using Rippling as an identity provider.
 It offers Single Sign On (SSO), multi-factor authentication (MFA), and user-lifecycle management.

-We’ll also compare it to other existing solutions – Okta and Google Workspace — to help you determine whether it’s the best option for your organization.
+We’ll also compare it to other existing solutions like Okta and Google Workspace, to help you determine whether it’s the best option for your organization.

 Whether you’re using Rippling HRIS and looking to add app management, or you’re simply looking for the best identity and access management solution, this post is for you.